olmallet81/GALGO/README.md

    // an initial value can be added inside the initializer list after the upper bound
    // both parameter will be encoded using 16 bits (default value)
    // this value can be modified but has to remain between 1 and 64
-   // example using 20 and 32 bits and intial values of 0.5 and 1.0:
+   // example using 20 and 32 bits and initial values of 0.5 and 1.0:
    // galgo::Parameter<double,20> par1({0.0,1.0,0.5});
    // galgo::Parameter<double,32> par2({0.0,13.0,1.0});